-The visual arts program integrates traditional and contemporary approaches to the making of art and design.
-Our goal is to develop students as creative, productive and intellectually curious artists and designers capable of historical insight, critical thinking and technical proficiency in their area of emphasis.
-Students are educated comprehensively through a program that combines professional training and broad study in the liberal arts.
-It is on this premise that our students receive as broad an understanding of art and design as possible, become cognizant of historical and cultural knowledge of the past and present, and develop competence in the use of tools, materials and processes in their profession.
+The visual arts program integrates traditional and contemporary approaches to the creation of art and design.
+The primary goal is to develop students as creative, productive and intellectually curious artists or designers capable of historical insight, critical thinking and technical proficiency in their areas of emphasis.
+Our program combines professional training and broad study in the liberal arts so that students majoring in art and design receive as comprehensive an understanding of the discipline as possible; become cognizant of historical and cultural knowledge of the past and present; and develop competence in the use of tools, materials and processes in their profession.

 In connecting with national accrediting agencies, the department’s assessment of student learning and the University’s assessment program, the department of art and design designates six major student-learning objectives.
 These objectives are a reflection of (and are expressed in) the department’s mission and philosophy.
 Evidence of these learning objectives and standards are manifested in students’ work and portfolio.
 The potential for our students’ continuing development is essential for the awarding of the professional undergraduate degree.

 Learning objective 1: Creative